On Stranger Tides: Pirates of the Caribbean

 While making the fourth film, screenwriter Terry Rossio stated Tim Powers' novel was an inspiration for characters, theme, settings, and basic storyline.
 He also stated that he and co-writer Ted Elliot had considered using Blackbeard and the Fountain of Youth in the story before reading the book, "but whenever you say those words, Powers' novel comes to mind.
 There was no way we could work in that field without going into territory Tim had explored."
 However, they denied that it would be a straight version of the novel: "Blackbeard came from the book, and in the book there is a daughter character, too.
 But Jack Sparrow is not in the book, nor is Barbossa.
 So I wouldn't call this an adaptation."
-Powers himself stated that he never consulted with the writers and initially thought they weren't using much of his book at all and aside from Blackbeard and the Fountain of Youth, it'll be a pleasant surprise if the movie involves anything else from the book; noting Angelica, mermaids, and adventures in London.
-Rossio stated that Blackbeard, Angelica, and the Fountain as examples of how they integrated Powers' book into the film.
+Powers himself stated that he never consulted with the writers and initially thought they weren't using much of his book at all aside from Blackbeard and the Fountain of Youth.
+Rossio stated that Blackbeard, Angelica, and the Fountain are examples of how they integrated Powers' book into the film.

-Despite being very different, the film did have some references taken from the book.
-While stories of ships crewed by zombies were mentioned in the book, and Blackbeard's boatman was a zombie servant, the film features a zombie crew serving as Blackbeard's officers.
-Although Tim Powers stated mermaids were not in the novel, there was a brief reference to "suck-you-byes" as "female demons that weirdly and erotically occupied the last hours of men marooned on barren islands" in the fourth chapter of the book.
-In the film, mermaids appear to be siren-like; succubus took the form of a siren in real-world folklore.
-While Juan Ponce de León was alive in the novel, the film reveals Ponce de León as a skeletal corpse lying on a bed; the latter as a reference to the Disneyland ride.
-Unlike the novel, the Fountain of Youth was located on an unknown Caribbean island rather than Florida.
-Appearances include Blackbeard's dark magic, the Queen Anne's Revenge, and brief mentions of Hispaniola and Saint Dominique.